dkoosis/axe-handle/archive/README.md

 ## What is Axe Handle?

 Axe Handle generates Model Context Protocol (MCP) servers from your schema definitions.
-It creates clean, optimized TypeScript code that follows MCP specifications, letting you focus on your application logic instead of protocol details.
+It creates clean, optimized TypeScript code that follows MCP protocols, letting you focus on your application logic instead of protocol details.

 ## Key Features